LogtalkDotOrg/logtalk3/adapters/NOTES.md

 multi-threading features cannot currently be supported due to missing mutex predicates and missing thread creation options.

+See the `scripts/embedding/eclipse` directory for a sample shell script that can help in pre-compiling Logtalk and Logtalk applications.

 GNU Prolog 1.4.5 and later versions
 -----------------------------------